siyul-park/uniflow/docs/key_concepts.md

   password: "super-secret-password"
 ```

-- `id`: A unique identifier for the secret.
+- `id`: A unique identifier in UUID format.
+UUID V7 is recommended.
-- `namespace`: The namespace the secret belongs to.
+- `namespace`: Specifies the namespace to which the secret belongs, with a default value of `default`.
-- `name`: The name of the secret, which must be unique within the namespace.
+- `name`: Specifies the name of the secret, which must be unique within the same namespace.
-- `annotations`: Additional metadata about the secret.
+- `annotations`: Additional metadata about the secret, such as a description, version, and other custom key-value pairs.
 - `data`: Contains the secret data as key-value pairs.

 ## Node

-Nodes are objects that process data, executing workflows by exchanging packets through interconnected ports.
-Each node operates its own processing loop and communicates asynchronously with other nodes.
+Nodes are objects that process data and execute workflows by sending and receiving packets through connected ports.
+Each node has an independent processing loop and communicates asynchronously with other nodes.

-Nodes are classified based on how they process packets:
+Nodes are categorized based on how they handle packets:
-- `ZeroToOne`: Nodes that initiate workflows by generating initial packets.
+- `ZeroToOne`: Nodes that generate initial packets to start workflows.
-- `OneToOne`: Nodes that receive a packet at an input port, process it, and send it to an output port.
+- `OneToOne`: Nodes that receive packets from an input port, process them, and send them to an output port.
-- `OneToMany`: Nodes that receive a packet at an input port and send it to multiple output ports.
+- `OneToMany`: Nodes that receive packets from an input port and send them to multiple output ports.
-- `ManyToOne`: Nodes that receive packets at multiple input ports and send them to a single output port.
+- `ManyToOne`: Nodes that receive packets from multiple input ports and send them to a single output port.
-- `Other`: Nodes that include state management and interactions beyond simple packet forwarding.
+- `Other`: Nodes that involve state management and interactions beyond simple packet forwarding.

 ## Port

-Ports are connection points through which nodes exchange packets.
-There are two types of ports: `InPort` and `OutPort`.
-Connecting these ports allows packets to be transmitted.
+Ports are connection points for sending and receiving packets between nodes.
+There are two types of ports: `InPort` and `OutPort`, which are connected to transmit packets.
 A packet sent to one port is delivered to all connected ports.

 Commonly used port names include:
 - `init`: A special port used to initialize the node.
-When the node is ready, workflows connected to the `init` port are executed.
+When the node becomes available, workflows connected to the `init` port are executed.
-- `io`: Processes a packet and returns it immediately.
+- `io`: Processes packets and immediately returns them.
-- `in`: Receives a packet, processes it, and sends the result to `out` or `error`.
-If there are no connected `out` or `error` ports, the result is returned.
+- `in`: Receives packets for processing and sends the results to `out` or `error`.
+If no `out` or `error` port is connected, it returns the results.
-- `out`: Sends processed packets.
-The result can be forwarded to another `in` port.
+- `out`: Sends processed packets, which can be received by another `in` port.
-- `error`: Sends packets that encountered errors during processing.
-The result can be forwarded to an `in` port.
+- `error`: Sends error packets resulting from processing.
+The error handling results can be sent back to the `in` port.

-When multiple ports of the same role are needed, they can be expressed as `in[0]`, `in[1]`, `out[0]`, `out[1]`, and so on.
+When multiple ports serving the same role are needed, they are expressed as `in[0]`, `in[1]`, `out[0]`, `out[1]`, and so on.

 ## Packet

 A packet is a unit of data exchanged between ports.
 Each packet contains a payload, which nodes process and transmit.

 Nodes must return response packets in the order of the request packets.
-When connected to multiple ports, all response packets are gathered into a single new response packet.
+When connected to multiple ports, all response packets are combined into a new response packet.

-A special `None` packet indicates no response, simply acknowledging the packet's acceptance.
+A special `None` packet indicates no response, simply acknowledging that the packet was accepted.

 ## Process

 A process is the basic unit of execution, managed independently.
-Processes can have parent processes, and when a parent process ends, its child processes also end.
+Processes can have parent processes, and when a parent process terminates, its child processes are also terminated.

 Processes have their own storage to hold values that are difficult to transmit as packets.
-This storage operates using a Copy-On-Write (COW) mechanism to efficiently share data from parent processes.
+This storage operates using a Copy-On-Write (COW) mechanism to efficiently share data with parent processes.

-A new workflow starts by creating a process.
-When a process ends, all resources used are released.
+A new workflow begins by creating a process.
+When the process terminates, all resources used are released.

-Processes can have more than one root packet, but root packets must be generated by the same node.
-If generated by different nodes, new child processes must be created to handle them.
+Processes can have more than one root packet, but root packets must be created by the same node.
+If they are created by different nodes, new child processes must be created to handle them.

 ## Workflow

-A workflow is defined as a directed graph, where multiple nodes are interconnected.
-In this graph, each node is responsible for processing data, and packets are transmitted between nodes.
+A workflow is defined as a directed graph comprising multiple interconnected nodes.
+In this graph, each node handles data processing, and packets are transmitted between nodes.

-Workflows consist of multiple stages, where data is processed and forwarded according to defined rules.
-Data can be processed sequentially or in parallel during this process.
+Workflows consist of several stages, where data is processed and transmitted according to defined rules.
+This processing can be sequential or parallel.

-For example, given initial data, it is processed by the first node and then forwarded to the next node.
-Each node receives input, processes it, and sends the processed result to the next stage.
+For example, given initial data, the first node processes it and then passes it to the next node.
+Each node receives input, processes it, and sends the result to the next stage.

 ## Namespace

-Namespaces manage workflows in isolation, providing an independent execution environment.
-Each namespace can contain multiple workflows, and nodes within a namespace cannot reference nodes from other namespaces.
-Each namespace independently manages its own data and resources.
+Namespaces isolate and manage workflows, providing an independent execution environment.
+Each namespace can contain multiple workflows, and nodes within a namespace cannot reference nodes in another namespace.
+Each namespace manages its own data and resources independently.

 ## Runtime Environment

-The runtime environment is the independent space where each namespace executes.
-The engine loads all nodes belonging to the namespace, constructs the environment, and runs the workflows.
-This prevents conflicts during workflow execution and ensures a stable execution environment.
+A runtime environment is the independent space where each namespace is executed.
+The engine loads all nodes within a namespace to build the environment and execute the workflows.
+This prevents conflicts and ensures a stable execution environment during workflow execution.